-Attila Bozay led the catalogue of his works with precise care.
+Attila Bozay kept the catalogue of his works with precise care.
 He later destroyed the vast majority of his pieces from the earlier period.
-Even from his graduation portfolio only one of his five works remained intact, two significantly rewritten, two withdrawn.
-He urges that the performance and publication of pieces that are not included in the list of works he has compiled himself be omitted at all times.
-His colleagues at the Liszt Academy still remember the characteristic dialogue with him, the music poet with extreme self-criticism to this day: “- Attila, how is your new work progressing?
+Even from his graduation portfolio only one of his five works remained intact: two were significantly rewritten, two withdrawn.
+He urged that the performance and publication of pieces that are not included in the list of works he compiled himself should never be undertaken.
+His colleagues at the Liszt Academy still remember to this day the characteristic dialogue with the extremely self-critical composer: “Attila, how is your new work progressing?”
 "It was good for tinder."

 He called his first creative period between 1953 to 1968 the period of review.
 After graduating, he taught in Szeged for a year at the secondary level, then worked as director of chamber music at Hungarian Radio until 1966.
-In 1964 he wrote his first string quartet, then in 1965 ‘Pezzo concertato No. 1’, Op.
-11 was created.
-He had been a freelance composer since 1967.
-He married Klára Körmendi and received a six-month scholarship from UNESCO to Paris in the same year.
-Soon after that his music’s first performance took place in the USA with ‘String trio’ Op.
-3.
+In 1964 he wrote his first string quartet, then in 1965 ‘Pezzo Concertato No. 1’, Op.
+11. He had been a freelance composer since 1967.
+He married the pianist Klára Körmendi and received a six-month scholarship from UNESCO to study in Paris the same year.
+Soon after that his String Trio, Op 3, was performed in the USA, the first performance of a work of his there.

-“I learned the most - as a creator - from poet, Sándor Weöres… To take on my obviously uneven work as a whole.
-Weöres said there are two types of creators: the ‘pit digger’ and the ‘national robber’.
-The ‘pit digger’ is plagued by only a few problems, but increasingly… ”
+“As a creative artist I learned most from the poet, Sándor Weöres… to take responsibility for my obviously uneven work as a whole.
+Weöres said there are two types of creators: the ‘hole digger’ and the ‘international thief’.
+The ‘hole digger’ works at only a few problems, but more and more over time… ”

-The composer marks his 2nd creative period from 1968 to 1978 as a time of “pit digging”.
-The artist's first Erkel Award can also be considered as the founder of this period.
-At the beginning of these years, he met zither artist Mátyás Pribojszky, as a result of which he became interested in folk culture, in particular the (transformed) zither and beak flutes.
-In 1971, his first work on zither, Op.
-22. ‘No. 1, Improvisations’ was written.
-This was going to be the pair to another composition from 1976, Op.
-27. ‘No. 2.
-Improvisations’, which is perhaps his most important work on beak flutes.
-His son, Gergely, was born in 1974.
+The composer considered his 2nd creative period (from 1968 to 1978) as a time of “hole digging”.
+His first Erkel Award can also be considered as the start of this period.
+At the beginning of these years, he met zither player Mátyás Pribojszky, as a result of which he became interested in folk culture, in particular the (transformed) zither and beak flutes.
+In 1971 he wrote his first work for zither, Op.
+22, No. 1, ’Improvisations’.
+This would ultimately form a pair with ’Improvisations’, Op.
+27, No. 2, which is perhaps his most important work for beak flutes.

-His opera Csongor and Tünde, based on the work of Mihály Vörösmarty, was completed in 1984 for the centenary of the Opera House.
-The work has had an undivided success with both professional and public audiences.
+His opera ’Csongor and Tünde’, based on the verse play by Mihály Vörösmarty, was completed in 1984 for the centenary of the Opera House.
+The work had success uniformly with both professionals and the public.
 In 1985 he was rewarded with the Meritorious Artist Award.
-From 1986 to 1989, the author looks towards a new field of music, through noncomposed genres and forms.
-He composed two piano sonatas, a violin-piano sonata and a cello-piano sonata over these years.
-Bozay traverses the genre with the thoroughness typical of himself and exploits his potential in such ways that his idiom is always recognizable in these pieces.
+From 1986 to 1989, he looked towards a new field of music through genres and forms not previously used.
+Over these years he composed two piano sonatas, a violin-piano sonata and a cello-piano sonata.
+Bozay traversed the genre with typical thoroughness exploiting its potential in such ways that his own idiom is always recognizable.

-He wrote his last ‘3rd Pezzo Concert’ in 1990 Op.
-37. He was awarded the Kossuth Prize in the same year.
-From then on, he was elected as president of the Hungarian Composers’ Association for a year.
+He wrote his 3rd and last ’Pezzo Concertato’ Op 37, in 1990.
+He was awarded the Kossuth Prize in the same year and was elected President of the Hungarian Composers’ Association for a year.